informalsystems/hermes/docs/architecture/adr-011-light-client-crates-extraction.md

 ```

 As we look to add support for more light-clients, it would be much desirable for the core modules code to be
-light client agnostic allowing light client implementations to be hosted externally, and, maintained and audited
+light client agnostic allowing light client implementations to be hosted externally, and, maintained & audited
 independently.

 It would be possible to break the circular dependencies by extracting all core code (types, traits, etc.) that a